openebs-archive/openebs-docs/docs/ndm.md

 - Easy to access inventory of Block Devices available across the Kubernetes Cluster.
 - Predict failures on the Disks to help with taking preventive actions.
-- Allow for dynamically attaching/detaching Disks to a Storage Pod, without requiring a restart of it.
+- Allow for dynamically attaching/detaching Disks to a Storage Pod, without requiring a restart of corresponding NDM running on the Node where the disk is attache/detached.